microsoft/moaw/workshops/github-copilot/workshop.md

 </div>

-We'll see later that we can do it more efficiently with Copilot Labs and Copilot Chat (Copilot X).
+We'll see later that we can do it more efficiently with Copilot Labs and Copilot Chat.

 *`It's also able to work on more exotic language`: it worked on an language used by a customer that we didn't even found traces on internet.
 By the way it's not listed in the languages supported by Copilot but it worked.
 You can't rely only on it to migrate the whole source code without having the developper to understand what happens but it sure will help accelerate the process.*